ThirdVector3/YObject/README.md

 }
 ```

-to export game to GD you need to click "Create Level" button in the YGameManager on the scene
+To export game to GD level you need to click "Create Level" button in the YGameManager

 ## 🧩 Core Concepts & Features